-The good news is that there are several budget-friendly options to make your move smooth and stress-free without spending a fortune.
+However, the good news is that there are many different budget-friendly options that can make your move super smooth and stress-free without digging a hole in your pocket.

 Whether you are moving across the street or across the state, careful planning can help you save money while keeping your belongings safe.